 Compostable packaging & suppliers

 Whether you invite people to bring their own crockery or you supply it, using reusables at an event is the best way to minimise waste.
-If using reusables isn’t possible, take a cautious approach when considering compostable packaging and do some research first.
+If using reusables isn’t possible, we recommend taking a cautious approach when considering compostable packaging, and do some research first.

 When making a decision, you’ll want to consider:

 - Composting facilities don’t want high volumes of compostable packaging, but rather food and garden waste.
-Compostable packaging, particularly PLA (polylactic acid), does not add nutritional value to the final compost product.
+Compostable packaging, particularly coffee cups/lids and bio plastic containers made from PLA (polylactic acid), does not add nutritional value to the final compost product.

 - Don’t confuse biodegradable and compostable – biodegradable simply means a product will break down to smaller parts after disposal, while compostable products should decompose into natural elements, in the right conditions within a specific time frame.

 - Look for products that are certified as commercially or home compostable.

 - Don’t forget to ask your supplier the important questions around their packaging – for example, does it contain PFAS?
 The more we ask, the more demand we create for PFAS-free products.
 And, if it is not already clear, what certification does the packaging have?

 For more information on compostable products and suppliers:

 The Government is phasing out certain hard-to-recycle plastics and six single-use items in three tranches.
 For more information, see The Ministry for the Environment website here.